Workplace boundaries are important — in fact, setting boundaries at work is a major step toward finding fulfillment and, ultimately, success.

 - Sticking to your guns about an idea you have at work.

 Why Should I Set Boundaries at Work?

 You should set boundaries at work in order to protect yourself from burning out and/or finding yourself in uncomfortable situations that may be otherwise avoidable.
 Setting boundaries at work is important because, if you don't, you might start to feel undervalued, underappreciated, disrespected or worse.
-You also might lose a healthy work-life balance if you don't.
+You also might lose a healthy work-life balance

 How Do You Set Personal Boundaries at Work?